IBM-Bluemix-Docs/security-advisor/activity-insights.md

 A `type` is a unique identifier for the rule. `params` is an object that consists of the following information:

 - `findingType`: The name of the finding that is issued.
-The name is displayed on the {{site.data.keyword.security-advisor_short}} dashboard.
+The name allows for events to be displayed on the {{site.data.keyword.security-advisor_short}} dashboard.

 - `custom`: A boolean value that indicates whether the finding is a custom finding or was triggered by a built-in rule.
 By default, `custom` is set to `false`, which indicates that the finding is triggered by a built-in rule.
 If the value is set to `true`, you must create a note and card before the rule is uploaded.
 For example, if the `findingType` is `custom-finding` a note with the ID `ata-custom-finding` must be created.